reactorynet/reactory-express-server/README.md

 If you installed nvm you can install node using (the .nvmrc file specifies the correct version as well) `> nvm install 16.13.2`
 ## Getting the code
 Reactory Server core and the client is distributed as Open Source, but it is very possible your organization has their own private repo.
-The reactory server can otherwise be cloned from the bitbucket / github repos (different modules can have different sources).
+The reactory server can otherwise be cloned from the github repos.

 It is advised that you create a root reactory folder, and then create sub folders inside this for the client, the core types, the data storage folder and other reactory related projects you may build.
 ### Checkout the server source code